 To answer this question, we need to firstly look at what could be influencing our thinking as Christians.
-Post-modernism is the most popular ideology of the 21st century, and it is growing in strength day by day.
-This secular way of thinking is a lens through which society processes truth.
+Post-modernism is the most popular ideology of the 21st century, and it is growing in strength day by day and is becoming the lens through which society processes truth.
 In a nutshell, post-modernism teaches us that there is no absolute truth!
 It says: truth is what WE decide it is.
-At the end of the day, by thinking this way, we become our own god, our own absolute truth (Gen 3:5)!
+At the end of the day, by thinking this way, we become our own gods, our own absolute truth!
+(Gen 3:5)

-For example, sadly, if you look closely at the school shootings in America, they are almost always rooted in social Darwinism, a spin-off of evolution that promotes the survival of fittest.
+For example, sadly, if you look closely at the school shootings in America, they are almost always rooted in social Darwinism, a spin-off of evolution that promotes the survival of the fittest.
 I use this example because it’s the nth degree of where post-modernism lands.
 According to this ideology, I can take someone’s life if I don’t believe that they deserve to live.
-In other words, “What’s right for me is right and what’s wrong for me is wrong.”
+In other words, ‘What’s right for me is right, and what’s wrong for me is wrong.’

 If you are saying or thinking things like:

-- “I’ve been a Christian for X amount of years…” or
+- ‘I’ve been a Christian for [X] years’ or

 If you are reading this and the Holy Spirit is opening your heart and you’re realising that you have fallen into this trap, please be encouraged!
-Remember there is no condemnation for those that are in Christ Jesus (Romans 8:1).
+Remember that there is no condemnation for those who are in Christ Jesus (Romans 8:1).
 Remember that there is a huge difference between condemnation and conviction.
 Conviction is good.
-If you have a passion to honour God with your life; to hold on loosely to the ways of this world through dying to self (John 12:24-26), so that you can live a life that reflects God’s glory in abundance (John 10:10), then go ahead and ask the hard questions!
-Have the attitude of David, who said: “Search me, O God, and know my heart!
+If you have a passion to honour God with your life, to hold on loosely to the ways of this world by dying to self (John 12:24-26) so that you can live a life that reflects God’s glory in abundance (John 10:10), then go ahead and ask the hard questions!
+Have the attitude of David, who said, ‘Search me, O God, and know my heart!
 Try me and know my thoughts!
-And see if there be any grievous way in me, and lead me in the way everlasting.”
+And see if there be any grievous way in me, and lead me in the way everlasting.’
 God promises to answer this prayer by blessing us with wisdom and discernment.